Don’t Waste a Drop! Your Ultimate Guide to Alcohol Expiration

 - Tequila: 1 – 2 years (depending on how full the bottle is)

 Looking at the list above, it’s easy to see that a higher alcohol content equals a longer shelf life.
 This is because alcohol has preservative properties that can help prevent spoilage and the growth of harmful bacteria.

 Additives & packaging

-Some kinds of alcohol may contain additives such as sugars, flavors, or preservatives that can impact the shelf-life.
+Some kinds of alcohol may contain additives such as sugars, flavours, or preservatives that can impact the shelf life.
 It is essential to read labels and follow storage instructions to ensure the product remains safe to consume.